 You might think “shouldn’t telling employees to take a course be enough of a reason for them to do it?”
 Making training mandatory will up attendance, but it is motivation that actually allows learning to happen.
 Motivation is what turns an interest in a subject and a desire to get ahead into actual action.

-But how do you motivate learners to attend training?
+But how do you motivate learners to participate in training?
 Read on to get an insight into getting your employees to take action towards development.

 - Time: If an employee has piles of work already stacked on their desk, those things that are already there will take precedence over training.
 While developing their skills with training will benefit them more in the long run, it is hard to ignore what is urgent and right in front of you.
 There are immediate benefits to some training, and you should promote these in your courses.
 We’ll go into this later.

 - Irrelevant Information: If people don’t know what resources will be available or just how the training will benefit them, they won’t be very excited about it.

 Once you have a handle on what is stopping them from learning, you can move on to employing these to increase motivation.